priyaisms/blog/content/blog/rethinking-history/index.md

 When I was in school, history class just felt like memorizing the dates of supposedly “important” events and the names of dead people.
 I couldn’t fathom how it could be applicable for my life.

 But now, I understand that our interpretation of history is perhaps the single greatest thing that influences our lens on the present: why things are the way they are, what is unjust and what is deserved, what kind of contribution we want to make to the world around us before we go.
-So I’ve taken it upon myself to invest in a bit of re-education: These Truths for a new perspective on U.S. history; From The Ruins of Empire to better understand Asia’s perspective; Roman Empire history; Indigenous American history; and more.
+So I’ve taken it upon myself to invest in a bit of re-education: [These Truths](https://www.goodreads.com/book/show/43726521-these-truths) for a new perspective on U.S. history; [From The Ruins of Empire](https://www.goodreads.com/book/show/13536357-from-the-ruins-of-empire?from_search=true&from_srp=true&qid=HV5mLRL9LZ&rank=1) to better understand Asia’s perspective; Roman Empire history; Indigenous American history; and more.

 One of the most helpful practices I’ve developed in my self-education is asking questions.
 And especially recently, I’ve had a lot of questions about the plight of Black people in America.

 #### Why is police brutality towards Black Americans [normalized](https://www.nature.com/articles/d41586-020-01846-z)?
 Why are they [more likely](https://www.cbsnews.com/news/black-workers-lives-essential-frontline-jobs-risk-coronavirus-reopening/) to be sent to the frontlines in a crippling pandemic, yet are [least likely](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5370590/) to have the support of healthcare infrastructure to match this burden?
-Why does the Black community consistently [rank lower](https://www.ssa.gov/policy/docs/ssb/v64n4/v64n4p1.html) than others home ownership measures, wealth accumulation, and education levels?
+Why does the Black community consistently [rank lower](https://www.ssa.gov/policy/docs/ssb/v64n4/v64n4p1.html) than others on home ownership measures, wealth accumulation, and education levels?

 Given our painful two-hundred-year legacy of enslavement, some may feel that our current situation was inevitable.
 Any nineteenth-century spectator would’ve predicted the ascent from slavery to true equality to be a long, laborious process, right?
 Maybe it was always going to feel like agonizingly thrusting a boulder up a large hill; starting and stopping, sometimes taking a step back, ever in aspiration of a glimpse over the horizon.

 But the inconvenient truth is that it didn’t need to be this way.
-Other countries have wrestled with painful legacies yet have emerged in a much different place than us today.
+Other countries have wrestled with painful legacies yet have emerged in a much different place.

 Today, class, we’re going to learn about...dun dun dun...**Germany**! 🇩🇪